 Tom: That wraps up this installment of iDriveSoCal.
 Thanks again to my guest, Veronica Orozco of Rock Honda, for joining me today and for being an iDriveSoCal sponsor, very much appreciate that.
 Rock Honda is out on South Highland Avenue in Fontana.
 Also at RockHonda.com.
 You can follow Rock Honda on Facebook, and you can also follow Veronica on her Facebook and Instagram.
 What are those again?

 Veronica: It’s [email protected] on both.

 Tom: On both.
 That wraps up iDriveSoCal.
 I’m Tom Smith.
+Thanks for listening to our conversation today on car buying with w omen.
 Until next time.